Getting to Yes: Applications of principled negotiation

 Organizational and individual negotiators have applied the principles of Getting to Yes.
 In 2001, the health insurance company Blue Cross and Blue Shield of Florida (later Florida Blue) formed a department to implement principled negotiation.
 The purpose was to address the problems of increasing competition, rising healthcare prices, and increased customer expectations.
 For instance, the company used principled negotiation to form a joint venture with its competitor Humana.
 Applying principled negotiation techniques occurred more naturally at the executive level than at lower levels of management.

 In social work, principled negotiation can be used to advocate for a client's interests.
 For example, a social worker may need to negotiate with a government social services agency to obtain services for a client.
 In the field of psychology, principled negotiation has formed the basis for educational exercises about critical thinking.

+Cross-cultural applications

 A 2008 review of literature concluded that the book's ideas could be applied to cross-cultural negotiations "if interests are defined to include cultural interests".
 For example, when negotiating with people in China, a negotiator should be aware of the Thirty-Six Stratagems which may be employed.

+A 2020 literature review found significant differences in negotiation styles across various cultures, suggesting that negotiators must adapt their strategies based on cultural contexts.
+Additionally, a 2022 literature review found that the successful application of most principled negotiation techniques is often hindered by the predominantly Western perspective through which these techniques were conceptualized.